Agastheeswaram: Kottaram

 Kottaram is one of the Panchayat town in the Agastheeswaram Taluk.
-It is situated 6 km from Kanyakumari.
+It is situated 6km from Kanyakumari.
 People of different religions like Hindus, Christians and Muslims live here.
-CSI, Catholic, AG, IPC and many other independent Christian churches can be found here.
+Churches of the Church of South India, the Catholic Church, the Assemblies of God, and the Indian Pentecostal Church of God and many other independent Christian churches can be found here.

 Demographics

 India census, Agastheeswaram had a population of 8978.
 Males constitute 49% of the population and females 51%.
 Agastheeswaram has an average literacy rate of 84%, higher than the national average of 59.5%; with 50% of the males and 50% of females literate.
 10% of the population is under 6 years of age.